perfwiki/main/docs/perf-tools-support-for-intel-processor-trace.md

 The rdtsc instruction has long been used to time functions.
 Consider:

-- How to Benchmark Code Execution Times on Intel ®IA-32 and IA-64 Instruction Set Architectures https://www.intel.com/content/dam/www/public/us/en/documents/white-papers/ia-32-ia-64-benchmark-code-execution-paper.pdf
+- (How to Benchmark Code Execution Times on Intel ®IA-32 and IA-64 Instruction Set Architectures)(print/ia-32-ia-64-benchmark-code-execution-paper.pdf)

 - RDTSC the only way to benchmark. https://medium.com/geekculture/rdtsc-the-only-way-to-benchmark-fc84562ef734